-Newmark Capital is speculated to be paying about $120 million for the prominent David Jones menswear store in Melbourne’s Bourke Street Mall.
+Newmark Capital is paying $121 million for the prominent David Jones menswear store in Melbourne’s Bourke Street Mall.

 The deal, mooted in early April, follows a public sales campaign launched last December.